Examples

 Creating a constraint when there exist conflicting relationships will fail

-Trying to create a relationship key constraint on the property level on relationships with the KNOWS relationship type will fail when two relationships with identical level property values already exist in the database.
+Create a relationship key constraint on the property level on relationships with the KNOWS relationship type, when two relationships with identical level property values already exist in the graph:

 Query